 7.6.1 EN-DC

-If a UE is configured with a MCG using E-UTRA radio access and with a SCG using NR radio access, the UE is configured a maximum power for transmissions on the MCG by higher layer parameter p-MaxEUTRA and a maximum power for transmissions on the SCG by higher layer parameter p-NR.
+If a UE is configured with a MCG using E-UTRA radio access and with a SCG using NR radio access, the UE is configured a maximum power for transmissions on the MCG by higher layer parameter p-MaxEUTRA and a maximum power for transmissions in frequency range 1 on the SCG by higher layer parameter p-NR.
 The UE determines a transmission power for the MCG as described in [13, TS 36.213] using as the maximum transmission power.
-The UE determines transmission power for the SCG as described Subclauses 7.1 through 7.5 using as the maximum transmission power for .
+The UE determines transmission power for the SCG in frequency range 1 as described Subclauses 7.1 through 7.5 using as the maximum transmission power for .
+The UE determines transmission power for the SCG in frequency range 2 as described Subclauses 7.1 through 7.5

+A UE does not expect to be configured for operation with shortened TTI and/or processing time [13, TS 36.213] on a cell that is included in an EN-DC configuration.